Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-03-12** : 🔥 ***Adding TCMalloc support for RHEL-based distributions*** 🔥 : Fixing the one-click installer to add support for TCMalloc under GNU/Linux, both for Debian and RHEL based distributions.

   * 🆕 **2024-03-11** : 🔥 ***Experimental one-click installer for Red Hat-based distributions*** 🔥 : You can now install biniou on Rocky 9.3, Alma 9.3 and CentOS Stream 9 by simply copy/pasting a shell command in a terminal.
 See [here](#Rocky-93--Alma-93--CentOS-Stream-9) for more informations.

   * 🆕 **2024-03-10** : 🔥 ***Adding gradio share feature*** 🔥 : Checking the "Share online" option of the Common settings panel, saving and restarting biniou will make your biniou instance accessible online without further configuration !
 A public gradio.live url will be displayed in the terminal at launch time, and should be accessible for 72 hours.
 Please note that when this option is activated, only the public url should be used to access biniou, as https had to be disabled for local access.
 Use of authentication is mandatory for obvious security reasons.